ktsrivastava29/ktsrivastava29/README.md

 - - I look forward to be a part of amazing projects on Artificial Intelligence....
 -->

-I'M TANMAY SRIVASTAVA
+I'M TANMAY SRIVASTAVA,
 a Computer Science student at National Institute Of Technology ,Hamirpur.

 Here goes some facts about me
 - 🌱 I’m currently learning kivy .....